4awpawz/trio/README.md

 -->
 ```

-Its value type is a `string` and must be declared in every page fragment.
+value type: a `string`

+context: page fragments only

+required: yes

 It is used to associates a page template file with this page fragment.